List of maglev train proposals: Malaysia

 Johor: Malaysia has decided to use maglev technology to link important landmarks across the city.
 This will be a boost to business to compete against the neighbouring city, Singapore.
 The system will be a monorail type maglev, developed in China.

 Philippines

 Cebu: Philtram Consortium's Cebu Monorail project will be initially built as a monorail system.
 In the future, it will be upgraded to a patented monorail-type maglev technology named the Spin-Induced Lenz's Law Magnetic Levitation Train.

 Hong Kong

-Kowloon – Border with China: The Express Rail Link, previously known as the Regional Express, which will connect Kowloon with the territory's border with China, explored different technologies and designs in its planning stage, between maglev and conventional highspeed railway, and if the latter was chosen, between a dedicated new route and sharing the tracks with the existing West Rail.
+Kowloon – Border with China: The Express Rail Link, previously known as the Regional Express, was to connect Kowloon with the territory's border with China, explored different technologies and designs in its planning stage, between maglev and conventional highspeed railway, and if the latter was chosen, between a dedicated new route and sharing the tracks with the existing West Rail.
 Instead of a maglev, a conventional highspeed train with a dedicated new route was built and became operational on 23 September 2018.

 Europe

-Denmark

-A Maglev connection between Copenhagen and Århus was proposed.